marc2332/bliss/doc/docs/installation_esrf.md

       beamlineID: id00
 ```

-In the case of Jive:

 #### Using the traditional tango database

-The registration can be done by defining servers and devices properties in Jive
+The registration can be done by defining servers and devices properties in Jive.

 A kind way to proceed is:

 * to get templates files `manager.tango` and `experiment.tango`
-* to adapt templates files
+* to adapt templates files:
-    - replace `idXX` by your bemaline name
+    - replace `idXX` by bemaline name
-    - replace `session_WWZ` by the name of your session
+    - replace `session_WWZ` by the session name
 * to load templates in Jive
 * to create device for other sessions, just copy devices using Jive:
     - in **Server** tab